SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 #### Preparing the Scenarios

 Our scenarios, made out of classes and methods to be interpreted, need to be written somewhere too.
 We could store those scenarios in strings in our test class, that we will then need to parse and give to our interpreter as input.
-However, for simplicity, and because in this book we do not want to center ourselves in parsing issues, we will write our scenarios as normal Pharo code, in normal Pharo classes.
+We will write our scenarios as normal Pharo code, in normal Pharo classes:
+We will host our first scenarios as methods in a new class named `CHInterpretable`.

 This solution is simple enough and versatile to support more complex situations in the future.

-We will host our first scenarios as methods in a new class named `CHInterpretable`.

 ```
-Object << #CHInterpretable
+Object << #CInterpretable
 	package: 'Champollion-Test'
 ```

 ### Evaluating Literals: Integers